mikecaines/ursid-sqlx/README.md

 - An expressions module full of `rust` functions & traits that mirror SQL functions, such as `count()`, `coalesce()`, etc.
   These can be used to compose arbitrary SQL expressions & grammar.
-- An `Sql` type, that all of the API's produce, which safely manages the coupling of the text & values components of a parameterized query.
+- An `Sql` type, that all the API's produce, which safely manages the coupling of the text & values components of a parameterized query.
+- `Sql` "fragments" can also be concatenated together similar to Strings.
 - Functions such as `query()`, `query_as()`, etc., just like in `sqlx`, but work with the `Sql` type.